-As shown in Figure 24, during the economic downturn in 2009, construction starts declined considerably however, this has improved each year since and in 2012, the biggest gains were seen in the commercial and institutional sectors.
-In the institutional sector, the new Oakville Hospital made the greatest impact and commercial investments in expanded floor space have resulted in an additional 1,230 jobs in Oakville.
+As shown in Figure 24, during the economic downturn in 2009, construction starts declined considerably however, this has seen an overall continous improvement since and in 2013, gains were seen in nearly all sectors.
+In the institutional sector, the new Oakville Hospital made the greatest impact.
+Overall investments in expanded floor space has resulted in an additional 900 jobs in Oakville, with the majority of these new jobs being in the Professional and Financial Services sector, which is a targeted sector and the fastest growing in the town.